bmmcginty/ask/README.md

 A command-line interface for interacting with AI language models.
 Currently supports Anthropic's Claude, with more providers planned.

+## Disclaimer

+This file has been AI editted and human verified.
+No other files in this project have been touched by AI.

 ## Quick Start

 ```bash